Removing popcorn ceilings is a low-cost DIY that gives your home an instant facelift.

 Step 3: Go do something else

 “Huh?”
-Yup, except you like staring at your boring ceiling for 20 minutes.
+Yup, except you like staring at your boring ceiling for twenty minutes.
 The water needs to saturate the ceiling for that amount of time.
 So play with your phone, check on the kids, or check out our other interesting posts.
 Anything, really.

-Step 4: Now you scrape
+Step 4: Now you scrape the popcorn ceiling

 Step 5: Repair, Refinish, Repaint